How to calculate percentage? - Interactive FAQs

 Calculator usage:

 Step 1: Calculate the price decrease amount.
 Use the Basic Percentage CALCULATOR ("What is X% of Y?").
-Enter the percentage decrease as X (10) and the original stock price as Y (50).
+Enter 10 [X] and $50 [Y].
 The calculator will calculate 10% of 50.

 Step 2: Subtract the decrease amount calculated in Step 1 from the original stock price.